a part of Des Moines University’s Rural Iowa Provider Education program

 - To the completion of all Rural Medicine Educational Pathway curriculum requirements

-- To maintain part of a podiatric medical practice in an Iowa community with a population of 20,000 or less which has been approved by the CPMS Dean at DMU, and to provide podiatric medical care services for a period of up to four years, or one year for each year of full-tuition scholarship equivalents received.
+- To maintain part of a podiatric medical practice in an Iowa community with a population of 20,000 or less which has been approved by the CPMS Dean, and to provide podiatric medical care services for a period of up to four years, or one year for each year of full-tuition scholarship equivalents received.
 Emphasis will be placed on locations within the U.S. Department of Health and Human Services Primary Care Health Profession Shortage Areas, Medically Underserved Areas and the Governor’s Medical Underserved Populations Areas.

 Here’s how the program works:

-- Professionalism in the rural medicine practice
+- Professionalism in the rural health care practice

-- The use of telemedicine and teleradiology
+- Telemedicine and teleradiology

 - Other topics pertinent to rural medicine